xnetsc/web3-selfcustody-sgx-wallet/README.md

-Decentralized,sgx based self-custody web3 wallet running in gramine and sync data by authorized peer through raft protocol
+# Decentralized,sgx based self-custody web3 wallet running in gramine and sync data by authorized peer through raft protocol
-# Web3-selfcustody-sgx-wallet
+# xWallet

 A non-custodial blockchain wallet system built on Intel SGX (Software Guard Extensions) trusted execution environment with WebAuthn/Passkey authentication.
 Private keys are generated and stored exclusively inside the SGX enclave — the platform never has access to user keys.